-They have a right of entry into Nigeria for a ninety (90) day validity period, and must register with the Nigerian Immigration Service and be issued Residence Card to be eligible to do business or work in Nigeria.
+They have a right of entry into Nigeria for a ninety (90) day validity period and must register with the Nigerian Immigration Service and be issued Residence Card to be eligible to do business or work in Nigeria.

 • INCENTIVES AVAILABLE FOR DOING BUSINESS IN NIGERIA.

 The Nigerian Government has put in place a number of investment incentives for the stimulation of private sector investment from within and outside the country.
-While some of these incentives cover all sectors, other are limited to some specific sectors.
+While some of these incentives cover all sectors, others are limited to some specific sectors.
 The nature and application of these incentives have been considerably simplified.

-Apart from easy immigration process put in place by the Nigerian government, some of other incentives for doing business in Nigeria include:
+Apart from easy immigration process put in place by the Nigerian government, some of the other incentives for doing business in Nigeria include:

 • Companies Income Tax